Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: Abstract

 \section{Abstract}

 We consider a generalization of the Su-Schrieffer-Heeger(SSH) model by including next-nearest-neighbour(NNN) interaction and balanced loss-gain(BLG), and subjecting the whole system to an external uniform magnetic field.
-We study the band-structure, edge states and persistent current in this extended SSH model under General Boundary Condition(GBC) of which the periodic and open boundary conditions appear as special cases.
+We study the band-structure, edge states and persistent current in this extended SSH model under General Boundary Condition(GBC) of which the periodic, anti-periodic and open boundary conditions appear as special cases.
 It is shown that the point band gap decreases with the increasing value of the strength of the NNN interaction and vanish beyond a critical value for both topologically trivial and non-trivial phases.
 Further, the line gap exhibits closed-loop like structures for non-vanishing NNN interaction under the Periodic Boundary Condition(PBC).
 The Zak phase receives no contribution from the NNN interaction under the PBC.
 We show that the NNN interaction has no effect on the persistent current in the half-filled limit for the case of PBC, while for other fillings less than the half-filling, it enhances the magnitude of the current significantly.
 We numerically study the variation of the persistent current with respect to the system parameters under the GBC, for the case the Hamiltonian admits entirely real spectra, and show that its magnitude increases with the increasing strength of the BLG.
-We obtain analytic expressions for the edge states in the case of Open Boundary Condition(OBC) for vanishing NNN interaction.
+We show that the model without the NNN interaction is exactly solvable for a class of GBC of which PBC, anti-periodic boundary condition(APBC) and anti-hermitian boundary condition(AHBC) arise as special cases.
+We obtain analytic expressions for the edge states in the case of Open Boundary Condition(OBC) and AHBC for vanishing NNN interaction.
 We show numerically for OBC that edge states in the topologically trivial phase appear for non-vanishing NNN interaction only when the strength of the loss-gain term is greater than the modulus of the difference between the intercell and intracell hopping strengths.
 In the topologically non-trivial phase, the edge states under OBC exists only up to a critical value of the NNN strength and vanishes beyond this critical value.
-The existence of edge states under GBC is established by computing the eigenspectra and Inverse Participation Ratio(IPR).
-We show that the NNN interaction, the loss-gain and the boundary terms play a crucial role in the creation and destruction of edge states for the GBC.
+The bulk-boundary correspondence(BBC) for unbroken $\mathcal{PT}$-phase is similar to hermitian SSH model, while non-Hermitian skin effect(NHSE) is observed for broken $\mathcal{PT}$-phase.

 {}